GenericMappingTools/gmt/doc/rst/source/supplements/spotter/backtracker.rst

 .. _-W:

 **-W**\ [**a**\|\ **t**]
-    Rotates the given input (lon,lat,t) and calculates the confidence ellipse for the projected point.
+    Rotates the given input (*lon,lat,time*) and calculates the confidence ellipse for the projected point.
 The input point *must* have a time coordinate that exactly matches a particular total reconstruction rotation time, otherwise the point will be skipped.
-Append **t** or **a** to output time or angle, respectively, after the projected lon, lat.
+Append **t** or **a** to output time or angle, respectively, after the projected *lon, lat*.
 After these 2-3 items, we write azimuth, major, minor (in km) for the 95% confidence ellipse.
 See |-D| for the direction of rotation.